AeromonOy/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Write acceptance criteria for the change.
 Typically this looks like the following:

-The change is accepted when it fulfills the requirements listed above and is considered fit for purpose by *(define who, such as "a member of the field operations team")*.
+The change is accepted when it fulfills the requirements above and the issue is verified to be fixed by *(define who; typically "the reporter", or e.g. "another member of the R&D team" if the bug is obviously testable)*.

 ### Documentation needs